We continue with the posts aimed at getting to know our FFF 3D printer within our 3D printing design section.

 The first part and, surely the bulkiest, is the power supply, which converts the mains voltage to the voltages used by the printer’s electronics.

 On the other hand, we will have a control board, which is the “brain” of our printer.
-There are many types of control boards, and it would be worth its own entry.
-But, in summary, its function is to control all the elements of the printer (motors, thermoresistance, thermal sensor, display, etc).
+There are many types of control boards, and it would deserve its own post.
+But, in summary, its function is to control all the elements of the printer (motors, heating cartridge, thermal sensor, display, etc.)

-If you are curious, the Ramps is a very famous model and from which, in a way, many of the current boards inherit.
+If you’re curious, the Ramps is a very famous model and, in a way, many current boards are its descendants.

 Conclusion

-We have already seen the basic aspects and components of a 3D printer, and their functionality.
-In the middle, it has been intuited that the extruder can be in the structure, or on the print head.
-We will see this in the next post where we will see Bowden type printers and direct type, and their advantages and disadvantages.
-Until next time!
+We have already seen the basic aspects and components of a 3D printer and their functionality.
+In the meantime, it has been hinted that the extruder can be on the structure or on the print head.
+We will see this in the next post where we will look at Bowden and direct drive type printers, and their advantages and disadvantages.
+See you next time!